centreon/centreon-documentation/en/upgrade/upgrade-from-20-10.md

 > To perform this procedure, your MariaDB version must be >= 10.3.22.
 > If not, please follow before the [MariaDB update chapter](./upgrade-from-19-10.html#upgrade-mariadb-server)

+> Warning, following the correction of a problem relating to the database schema, it will be necessary to stop the
+> insertion of the data collected into the database during the update.
+These will be stored in temporary files and then
+> installed at the end of the update process.

 ## Perform a backup

 Be sure that you have fully backed up your environment for the following